This post is a travelguide with the best places to visit in Udaipur in 2 days.

 For your second day you have several choices.
 You can either visit Delwara and walk the Delwara Heritage trail organized by Seva Mandir or you can visit the Animal Rescue center in Badi.
 Both are easy half day trips that allow you to visit the Fateh sagar lake in the afternoon.
 End your second day in Udaipur with the Darohar cultural show in the Bagore ki Haveli.

-If your next stop is Jodhpur consider to make a stop at the Jain temples in Ranakpur.
+If your next stop on your itinerary is Jodhpur consider to make a stop at the Jain temples in Ranakpur.
 They are on the way from Udaipur to Jodhpur

 The best places to eat in Udaipur